kinjalrt/fabflix/README.md

 ## Substring matching design

-We used the mysql command  LIKE "%ABC%"  for the movie title, director name and star name parameters; this command is case insensitive and finds any string that contains the pattern ABC anywhere in the string.
+We used the mysql command  LIKE "%ABC%"  for the movie title, director name and star name search parameters; this command is case insensitive and finds any string that contains the pattern ABC anywhere in the string.
 For the year parameter we used exact match.

 ## Instruction of deployment